-In today’s post I share with you a complete photo tutorial guide to paint the Death Guard Pox Walker pictured above.
+In today’s post, I share with you a complete photo tutorial guide to paint the Death Guard Pox Walker pictured below.
 Perfect if you’re working through your Dark Imperium starter set or the Warhammer 40,000 Conquest Subscription.
 What are you waiting for, more after the jump!

 This tutorial assumes you have a basic understanding of how to paint.
 For the beginners, I will explain the techniques as I go along.
 Each picture below shows four chronological steps.
 Underneath each picture are the corresponding instructions.
 Each step shows the paint I used during that step.